Encouraging the best in each other

 The Roberti Community House has developed a very real sense of community.
 There are no strangers here.
 The RCH is a safe place where people gather to empower, connect, and educate one another.
 It is a place to get involved and strengthen our community.

 Why are we successful?
 Because of the relationships and trust we have built.
-We have been part of our community for ovr 11 years and are known as a safe place people can gather together.
+We have been part of our community for over 13 years and are known as a safe place people can gather together.

 A large kitchen is the heart of RCH and here neighbors are nourished both literally (sharing delicious seasonal meals) and figuratively (receiving kindness, support and understanding from others).
 Educating and empowering community members as well as actualizing individual strengths and talents can be evidenced in the continually evolving nature of us and our programming.

 New programs are always emerging from the needs and ideas suggested by neighbors and volunteers – their active involvement and collaboration have ensured the success of RCH’s many endeavors.
-These include, but are not limited to, gardening, cooking, sewing, English classes, yoga, drumming, after-school support and summer activities.
+Programs include, but are not limited to, community health and wellness, cooking, sewing, English classes, yoga, drumming, year round youth support, and gardening.

 — Neighbors have truly made the community house their own.